 I have gotten comments in the same hour about how I don’t look pregnant to some and others think I’m huge.
 I go from feeling terrible or that I am not gaining weight fast enough to suddenly being self-conscious about my stomach.

 So grab that bucket!
-Ask your health related concerns and weight questions to trusted providers.
-Those are the opinions truly matter.
+Ask your health-related concerns and weight questions to trusted providers.
+Those are the opinions that truly matter.
 If they have advice, try it on for size.

 2. Stop googling (seriously)